Teetee-lab/TimeSeriesAnalysis_FBprophet/README.md

-Time Series Analysis
+Time Series Analysis Using FBprophet

 Project Overview

 The purpose of this project is to create a model using Facebook Prophet

-Data Overview
+Data Overview:

-Analyzed dataset which contains infomation about the Milk production
+Analyzed a time series dataset which contains information about milk production.

 The columns of the data:

-Date
+Month
 Milk production per pounds

-Methodology
-Data Analysis: After understanding the problem we wanted to solve, we cleaned and analyze the data, dropping feature we deemed not important in terms of the problem.
+Methodology:

-Built a Univariate Time series model and predict the future sales of Milk.
+Built a Univariate Time series model and predicted the future sales of Milk.

 Repository Navigation: